jomigo96/cookbook/source/glossary.rst

     Lettuce : ingredient
         ..

+    Leek : ingredient
+        Did you know, in Portuguese this is called *french garlic*.
+        I think it looks like a giant green onion.

     Chilli pepper : ingredient
         Spicy chillies

+    Lemon : ingredient
+        ..

     Tomato pulp : ingredient
         Essentially it's blended tomato that comes in a jar